Connect with others who understand.

 • Infections that involve vomiting or diarrhea

-The DiaTribe Foundation, a nonprofit focused on improving the lives of people with diabetes, has found that women who breastfeed are less likely to have high blood pressure, ovarian cancer, and breast cancer.
+According to the The DiaTribe Foundation, mothers who breastfeed are less likely to have hypertension (high blood pressure), ovarian cancer, and breast cancer.

 Points To Consider if You Want To Breastfeed With Type 1 Diabetes